spice-h2020/rdf.uploader/README.md

 ## Maximum number of upload/update/delete requests that will be kept in memory
 requestQueueSize=100

-## Number of seconds between two API lookup
+## Number of seconds between two API factory lookups
 lookupRateSeconds=10

-## Path to a temporary that will be created
+## Path to a temporary folder that will be created
 tmpFolder=tmp

 ## Path to file containing the timestamp of the last request accomplished